 We’ll deal with that later.
 You just need to know where you want to end up.

 Your step 2 action item is to simply pick your destination, and write it clearly as a sentence or short paragraph.

 If you're having some resistance to setting a goal based on a dollar figure, because you aren't motivated by money, then that's totally ok!
 Instead just pick a goal based around another measure of what success looks like for you.

 For example: My goal/destination is to help 10,000 business owners grow their business.
 It's a goal based on impact rather than money.
 But, it's just as measurable...

 (and it will lead to achieving the money goal by default!!)

-Ok, so by Step 3 you should have a clear destination (aka goal) of where you’re going, and be confident you can achieve your goal, so now it’s time for a “In-Flight Audit”
+Ok, so by Step 3 you should have a clear destination (aka goal) of where you’re going, and have confidence in your ability to get there, so now it’s time to check you have enough fuel to make it.

 They tell us what’s working, what’s not, and what needs to change, to fuel your travel.

 There are 18 numbers that every small business owner should know and measure in their business:

 You can read about each of those 18 numbers here.